 Here’s where my pedals should have come up, and the paddle taken over.
 This mangrove tunnel, like the two that follow, is loaded with big limbs and other assorted snags just below the surface, many invisible until I ram into them with a bone-jarring crunch.
 I throw a few casts here and there, but with no results, then the tunnel widens into a shallow pond about one-third of a mile down, with sawgrass and gator skids on its north bank.

-I’ve caught a few small snook here in the past, but come up empty today.
+I’ve caught a few small snook here in the past and lost a big one, but come up empty today.
 Time to move on.
 There are two exits to this pond.
 The one I want that will take me to Lake #3 is at the southeast corner of the pond.
-If you continue to the southwest, you will find another mangrove tunnel that eventually curves around back to the north into a large, very shallow lake that is favored by alligator gar and alligators.
-I have never caught any fish there.
+If you continue to the southwest, you will find another mangrove tunnel that eventually curves around back to the north into a large, very shallow lake that is favored by gar and alligators.
+I have never caught any saltwater fish there although it had lots of cichlids when there is more freshwater pouring out of the Glades.

 The southeast mangrove tunnel bends and twists like a serpent for another half mile or so into Lake #3, which is shaped like a kidney.
 Be ready!
 There are some good snook here at the mouth.
 I see some activity in the shallows to the left as I emerge–probably a snook–but no dice after several casts.
 Same results with a couple of casts parallel to the bank on the right.
 So I let the current carry me out into the lake, then spot a pair of beady eyes and a snout in front of me where the water drops off.
 A six-foot gator sinks out of sight.
 I make a mental note to keep my hands in the boat if I have to unhook a fish.